Anyone who has followed All Things Workplace knows my motto: “Prognosis Without Diagnosis Is Malpractice.”

 That holds true for training design & delivery, too.

-5. What kinds of changes are happening in the workplace that effect your ability to do what you will learn?
+- What kinds of changes are happening in the workplace that affects your ability to do what you will learn?

 Emphasis: I don’t trust asking those questions only to the sponsor of the training.
 It’s not because they are deceptive, but unknowingly self-deceptive.
 The sponsor often has a singular viewpoint; talk to as many of the participants as possible.